felixnaredi/the-idiot/README.md

 put one in each row.

 If the bottom card in two rows have the same suit the lesser of them should be removed.
-Do this by selecting the card and hit enter.
+Do this by selecting the card and hit *Enter*.
 King is the highest rank so Aces are low.

 If a row is empty it is possible to move the bottom card from any row containing two or more cards to the empty one.
 This is done by first clicking **Place**, then the row to move a card from and